alopezrivera/alopezrivera/README.md

-Aerospace engineering bachelor and spaceflight dynamics graduate student at TU Delft.
+Spaceflight Dynamics MSc student at TU Delft.
 Currently working for the Underactuated Robotics Laboratory of the DFKI Robotics Innovation Center.
+Aerospace engineering BSc by TU Delft.

 ✉️ antonlopezr99@gmail.com